 2 The Sustainable Finance Disclosure Regulation has the goal of improving transparency in the market for sustainable investment products.
 Article 8 and 9 correspond to the highest standards of sustainability a fund can obtain.

 100 stocks of companies representing different sectors and countries are selected.
 From health care and utilities to real estate and financials, a broad range of sectors is included.
 Moreover, to ensure diversification, no country can have a weighting larger than 20%.

 Besides selecting companies that comply with the UN Global Compact Principles, controversial sectors are excluded.
 These include companies involved in: weapons, alcohol and gambling.

 With a 0.4% total expense ratio, VanEck’s Europe ETF provides an investment opportunity at an attractive cost.

 The ETF has appeal for those investors who are looking for regular income.
 The 12-month SEC dividend yield is displayed in the following graph.
 Past performance is no guarantee of future results.

 The value of the securities held by a Europe ETF may fall suddenly and unpredictably due to general market and economic conditions in markets in which issuers or securities held by the fund are active.

 Liquidity risk exists when a particular financial instrument is difficult to purchase or sell.
 If the relevant market is illiquid, it may not be possible to initiate a transaction or liquidate a position at an advantageous or reasonable price, or at all.
-That is a factor to consider when investing in a Europe ETF.
+That is a factor to consider when investing in this Fund.

 The value of an investment can be affected by exchange rate fluctuations.
 The price of the euro can rise against another currency in which an investment is denominated.
-It is also worth considering this factor before investing in a Europe ETF.
+It is also worth considering this factor before investing in the ETF.